ecivis/jquery.isdirtyform/README.md

     /*
     *  Sometimes you may have advanced forms that change their state via
-    *  custom JavaScript or 3rd-party component JavaScript.
-Are-You-Sure may
+    *  custom JavaScript or 3rd-party component JavaScript. isDirtyForm may
     *  not automatically detect these state changes.
 Examples include:
     *     - Updating a hidden input field via background JS.
     *     - Using a rich WYSIWYG edit control.